hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 Imports a block or range of blocks from the specified file into the blockchain database.

 You can specify the starting index of the block range to import with `--start-block`.
-If omitted, the start block defaults to 0 (the beginning of the chain).
+If omitted, the default start block is 0 (the beginning of the chain).

 You can specify the ending index (exclusive) of the block range to import with `--end-block`.
 If omitted, all blocks after the start block will be imported.